ministryofjustice/analytics-platform-helm-charts/charts/cluster-autoscaler/README.md

 | `pdb.val` | The value of the target Pod's label you wish to create a PodDisruptionBudget for | "" |

-**Note**

 By default [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) ignores nodes that contain `pods` in the `kube-system` namespace.
 It is likely that this behaviour will lead to underutilised nodes remaining after a scale down operation.
 [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) uses the eviction API and respects [PodDisruptionBudgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/).
 Implementing [PodDisruptionBudgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/), allows [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to evict `pods` in the
 `kube-system` namespace.